“I hate hospitals,” Gran said beside me.

 But I still took my time.
 I still stayed away from Jakob and thought about it endlessly while we were apart.
 Nothing changed, despite how much I willed it to.
 I didn’t suddenly become a decent person.
 If anything, those days with my great aunt and uncle out on their farm only reinforced how much I didn’t want to be a decent person.
 I didn’t want to live a contented, stable life.
 I wanted violence, passion, upheaval, a new surprise every day.
 In short, I wanted in, with Jakob, and maybe even with The Kings, which made me wonder if I had more of my parents in me than I thought.

 We’d left the farm and gone back to Kearny a few days later.
 I settled Gran in at the nursing home and went to sign a lease on a new apartment, across town from my old one, closer to the bar and club territory.
-The first thing I did afterward was go to a furniture store and pick out a California King.
+The first thing I did afterward was head to a furniture store and pick out a California King.
 It would take up most of my small bedroom.
 I didn’t need something that big for just me, but I pictured Jakob’s massive body and knew that nothing smaller could comfortably hold him.
 The clerk at the store eyed me funny when I started yanking on the headboard, wondering how much of a pounding it could take, but I ignored him and went on with my stress test.
 I was done giving a shit what anyone thought of me.

 That night, I had my first shift back at the bar.
 I held my breath during the beginning of it, trying to keep my cool, surreptitiously sneaking glances out into the crowd, looking for him.
 And then there he was, as if I’d summoned him, staring at me through the sea of bikers spread out between us.
 I’d shivered when I met his gaze, awareness and anticipation coursing just beneath my skin, threatening to break the surface and make it obvious to anyone watching how desperately I wanted this man.

 I nearly went to him but stopped myself.
 What if I didn’t cave?
 What if I took all two weeks before answering him?
 I was already wound tight enough to snap, but, God, the way he looked at me.
-I wanted him to keep looking at me like that, like he had just stumbled out of the Sahara and I was the first drop of water he’d seen in days.
+I wanted him to keep looking at me like that, like he had just stumbled out of the desert, and I was the first drop of water he’d seen in days.
 How would he react when my two weeks were up?
 How much tension could I build between us until then?

 I wanted to find out, and my desire to drag it out for as long as possible was driven by more than just that small – okay, probably larger than I was willing to admit just yet – sadistic side of me.

-I’d started smiling at random men during my shifts, just to get a rise out of him, but he only sat there, stonily, wearing the same expression but with a spark in his icy eyes like he thought it was cute that I was trying to make him jealous.
+I’d started smiling at random men during my shifts, just to get a rise out of him, but he only sat there, stonily, wearing the same expression but with a spark in his eyes like he thought it was cute that I was trying to make him jealous.
 A few nights ago, a pretty redhead sat down at his booth, pressing her hip right against his, and he let her.
 I’d nearly vaulted the bar, but then I saw his lips twitch.
 No one else would have noticed, but I’d become a connoisseur of his expressions, sniffing out his moods like a sommelier with a rare vintage of wine, and I knew he’d seen the possessiveness on my face and liked it.
 As payback, I didn’t look at him once for the rest of my shift.
 Nina told me he looked like he wanted to kill someone by the time he left, and I decided that meant I’d won the night.

 We continued on like this, our little game of brinkmanship gaining more and more attention.
 Last night, Nina leaned into me and told me we needed to cut it out before we started a brawl.